CZX123/hc-garden/README.md

 - Web support

 ### Far Future
 - Should there be a Google Maps for Dart SDK in the future, migrate to it asap.
-The native Google Maps view is filled with bugs.